• Skip to primary navigation

 Instructions

-• Once the pressure subsides, remove the lid and mash the cooked spinach and dal to a coarse texture.
+• Mash the cooked spinach and dal to a coarse texture.
 I used a traditional "Matthu".

 • Now heat a kadai with oil, add the mustard.
-Once it splutters, add the other ingrediants listed under "To temper".
-Once they turn golden brown in color, add them to the mashed dal.
-Give a nice stir.
+Once it splutters, add the other ingredients listed under "To temper".

 • Transfer to a serving bowl and enjoy hot with cooked rice.